SarpedonTD/sarpedontd.github.io/_posts/2022-11-20-Legion-Maps.md

 ![Canal Row](http://davoonline.com/rivals/Bot/maps/canalrow.png)

 ## Features
-The use case is perfect for getting started with a bot.
-There's no calculation.
-And the simplest function, a command that just picks a map at random, and has no arguments.
+The basic use case is perfect for getting started with a bot.
+There's no calculation, no state.
+The functionality is simple: a command that just picks a map at random, and has no arguments.
 In the first days that would be a "\~map" command, that would go through the message received handler.
 Legion uses the "~" prefix to identify commands.
 This of course means for a simple use case this bot would need to read message content.
-But you could limit it to a specific channel at least.
+Uou could limit it to a specific channel at least.
 This was the typical model for those of us that were vigilant about security.

-I looked over the code yesterday, and I forgot just how much more there can be to it.
-I completely forgot that the bot support localization in Russian and German (translations provided to me by members of the community).
+I looked over the code yesterday, and I forgot just how much more there can be to it after the basic use case.
+I completely forgot that the bot supports localization in Russian and German (translations provided to me by members of the community).
 As one small touch, for example, it responds to ~karte for German as well as ~map.

 Beyond picking a map, players often want to see a particular map ahead of time.
 So you want something like "~map orbit".
-This immediately brings up the observation that bots start to make Discord look like a command like shell, but missing auto complete and tool tips.
-Discord's App Commands help address once they were introduced.
+This immediately brings up the observation that bots start to make Discord look like a command like shell, but is missing auto complete and tool tips.
+Discord's App Commands helped address that once they were introduced.
 But until then the bot needed a way to get the map that was closest to what was type.
-Cause if you typed ~map \<name\> you clearly wanted a map, so it should always return the best guest at a map.
+Cause if you typed ~map \<name\> you clearly wanted a map, so it should always return the best guest at a map even if there was no perfect match.

 Finally, for tournaments, or just for fun, you could create and store map groups.
-Its a named list of maps, that could also be used to supply the maps used for a tournament.
+It's a named list of maps that could also be used to supply the valid maps used for a tournament.

 ## Edit Distance